-The purest form of water, this one does not contain any minerals or gases.
+The purest form of water, distilled water does not contain any minerals or gases.
 It is not used for consumption and is usually used in industrial outfits.

-Bottled water is packaged by different companies, some of which are Bisleri, Kinley, Himalayan Water and Kingfisher.
-The way it is collected, its purification process and constituent elements are different, meaning that there can be vast differences between them.
+Bottled water is packaged water sold by various companies.
+The way it is collected, its purification process and constituent elements are different, meaning that there can be vast differences among the bottled water of different companies.
 Some of the important criteria that make bottled water safe for babies include:

 - Many bottled water companies add fluoride to the water.
 In limited quantities, fluoride is good for your toddler’s teeth and gums.
 However, high levels of fluoride can be very harmful to your baby as it can cause ‘enamel fluorosis’ which can show on your baby’s teeth as white spots while they are still growing.

-- Opt for those brands which have had reverse osmosis or ion exchange as part of the purification process.
+- The bottled water which has had reverse osmosis or ion exchange as part of the purification process is usually safe for babies.
 This is because there are many places in the country which have arsenic in the water.
 The above-mentioned processes help remove arsenic which cannot be done through boiling.

 - Studies have shown that large amounts of sodium in drinking water leads to high blood pressure.
 Hence, low sodium bottled water for babies is the best alternative.

 We usually drink plain bottled water without giving it a second thought.
 But it may not be exactly safe for babies as it may still contain bacteria.
 But if you do have to give bottled water at some point to your baby like when you’re travelling, you can buy bottled water and if possible boil it before giving it to your baby.
 Boiling bottled water offers added protection and is the preferred method as it eliminates any lingering bacteria that may be present.
 If you are planning to travel, you should carry enough water with yourself.
 You can also buy mineral water beforehand and boil it at home.
 Only if there is no provision for heating, should bottled water without boiling be given.